Resident Evil 6: Gameplay

-In this scenario, the player controls Leon S. Kennedy before engaging an enemy.
+In the Langshiang scenario, the player controls Leon S. Kennedy before engaging an enemy.
 Leon's health and ammunition are displayed at the bottom right corner of the screen.

+A screenshot showing a co-op scenario in Langshiang involving Ada Wong aiming her weapon at a Strelac while the Agent character grapples with it.

 Resident Evil 6 allows players to select between four scenarios with interwoven storylines centered on Division of Security Operations (DSO) agent Leon S. Kennedy, Bioterrorism Security Assessment Alliance (BSAA) Captain Chris Redfield, mercenary Jake Muller and spy Ada Wong.

 In the Leon, Chris and Jake scenarios, players have the option of controlling either them or their respective partners, United States Secret Service agent Helena Harper, BSAA sniper Piers Nivans and DSO agent Sherry Birkin.
 The character not selected by the player is controlled by either artificial intelligence (AI) or another player via local or online multiplayer.
 Ada's scenario can be played with or without a partner and a second player who joins will control the non-canonical character Agent.
 In addition, each scenario features a different play-style; for example, some player-characters are more vulnerable to attacks whereas others are more resilient.
 Each central character has unique abilities, which vary from faster reload times and carrying more ammunition.
 Resident Evil 6 presents new gameplay mechanics such as rolling in any direction and running while shooting and sliding.
 The game also features a four-player co-operative mode.
 When playing in single player mode, the player can allow another player to join in online at any time.
 While performing certain actions, quick time events may occur, in which the player must follow onscreen prompts by pressing buttons or manipulating joysticks within a limited amount of time.